PrinceMargaret/login-system/README.md

-# open main.html file in any browser
+# Login Sign Up form
-and then visible login shign up navigation bar then click any go further web pages
+open main.html file in any browser #this is front page you visible